otagomohio/2019-06-11_GBS_EE/sessions/Introcommandline.md

 cd /nesi/project/nesi02659/users/<yourusername>
 ```

 NeSI has a ton of different projects for a bunch of researchers around the motu (country).
 The project we are using for this workshop is `nesi02659`.
-You'll notice it is in the path above.
+You might notice `nesi02659` is in the path to the space we are working in shown in the `cd` command above.
 We are going to cover paths to files and folders in just a minute!

 ## Introduction to the command line